alejandroq/graphql-drupal.meetup.edu/README.md

 GraphQL's serving specific queried data especially benefits mobile users.
 With tools and extensible options, Drupal/graphql extends a great provider, developer and consumer experiences.

-And of course, the *corner cases* (i.e version maintanence, speed of development, etc):
+And of course, the *corner cases* (i.e version maintenance, speed of development, etc):

 ![why are manholes round](../images/sewer-edge-case.png)